 Rug Pad can extend the life of the rug.

 Placing your rug under dining tables: Measure the diameter of the table.
-Make sure to add 24 inches to 30 inches on each side for side chairs, and 30 inches to 36 inches for arm chairs.
+Make sure to add 24 inches to 30 inches on each side for side chairs, and 30 inches to 36 inches for armchairs.
 When moving the chairs to be seated at the table, the chair's back legs should still be on the rug and not outside of the rug.

 Using your area rugs in hallways: Length can be optional.
 Try to place the rug in an area where it does not end in the middle of a doorway.
 It is fine to use multiple smaller runners in very long halls.
 Multiple runners do not have to be matching, but colors should coordinate.
-Coordinating: Multiple rugs used in adjacent spaces should compliment one another in color and style, but can be the same or different patterns.
+Coordinating: Multiple rugs used in adjacent spaces should complement one another in color and style but can be the same or different patterns.

 Consult a specialist